henriquefsa98/TypeSafeNeuralNetwork/README.md

  https://github.com/mstksg/inCode/tree/master

- Special thanks to both professors PhD Emilio Francesquini and PhD Fabricio Olivetti for all the guidance, help (and Debugging :D) through the development of the project!
+ Special thanks to both professors PhD.
+Emilio Francesquini and PhD.
+Fabricio Olivetti for all the guidance and help (and Debugging :D) through the development of the project!

  https://www.ufabc.edu.br/ensino/docentes/emilio-de-camargo-francesquini